henrikbostrom/xrf/README.md

 <br>

-``xrf`` is a Python package that implements random forest classifiers and regressors with example attribution, i.e., the predictions are associated with weight distributions over the training examples, where each prediction is the scalar product of the weights and targets of the training examples.
+``xrf`` is a Python package that implements random forests with example attribution, i.e., the predictions are associated with weight distributions over the training examples, where each prediction is the scalar product of the weights and targets of the training examples.
 The examples that are used when forming